-16.4 Child Care
+13.4 Child Care

-- (a) Full-time regular employees who incur child care expenses to enable them to work shall receive a child care allowance of five hundred dollars (\$500) in each fiscal year quarter where child care is required.
-This sum is prorated for regular part-time employees as per Article 2.2 and temporary employees as per Article 2.3. - (b) If an employee is attending a meeting outside regular working hours (9:00 am 5:00 pm, Monday to Friday) related to CoDevelopment Canada business, the Employer shall pay child care costs in accordance with Article 16.1.
+- (a) Employees who incur child care expenses to enable them to work shall receive a child care allowance of five hundred dollars (\$500.00) in each fiscal year quarter where child care is required.
+This sum is prorated for temporary Employees as per Article 2.3. - (b) If an Employee is attending a meeting outside regular working hours (9:00 am 5:00 pm, Monday to Friday), or is required to travel outside of the Metro Vancouver Area in relation to Café Etico's business, the Employer shall pay child care costs upon provision of receipts.

-16.5 Other Expenses
+13.5 Other Expenses

 Expenses in addition to those above shall not be reimbursed unless they are authorized by the Employer.
+Authorization for legitimate business expenses will not be unreasonably denied.